Xu Chuanzhi: Career

 After university in February 1982, Xu was assigned as an official in the 5th Discipline Inspection Office of the Central Commission for Discipline Inspection.
 In February 1987, he was transferred to the Cadre Office of the Central Commission for Discipline Inspection, where he successively served as director general, deputy director of the Cadre Department, deputy director of the Second Cadre Department, and director of the Second Cadre Department.
 In May 1998, he was transferred again to the Beijing Training Center of the Central Commission for Discipline Inspection as deputy director, and was promoted to director eight years later.
 He was director of the Supervision Office of the Liaison Office of the Central People's Government in Macau in May 2009, in addition to serving as director of the Central Commission for Discipline Inspection's Office for Correcting Unhealthy Practices in Departments and Industries since December 2011.
 He was director of the Party and Government Conduct Supervision Office of the Central Commission for Discipline Inspection in May 2013 and subsequently leader of the Discipline Inspection Group of the Central Commission for Discipline Inspection stationed at the State Ethnic Affairs Commission in April 2015.

 Xu was transferred to northwest China's Ningxia Hui Autonomous Region in April 2016, where he was appointed secretary of the Regional Discipline Inspection Committee and was admitted to standing committee member of the CCP Ningxia Hui Autonomous Regional Committee, the region's top authority.
 In January 2018, he concurrently served as director of the Regional Supervisory Commission.

 Downfall

 On 14 October 2025, Xu was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+Xu was expelled from the party on 4 January 2026.